microsoft/moaw/workshops/fhir-on-azure/workshop.md

     ![alt text](assets/upload-button.png)

-    > Note: if you generated the data using Synthea in a different format, follow the guidance [here](https://github.com/microsoft/fhir-loader?tab=readme-ov-file#importing-fhir-data) on the correct container to upload the data to.
+    > Note: If you generated the data using Synthea in a different format, follow the guidance [here](https://github.com/microsoft/fhir-loader?tab=readme-ov-file#importing-fhir-data) on the correct container to upload the data to.

     You should see the zip folder moved to 'zipprocessed' container after a few minutes and as the bundles are processed, they will appear in 'bundles' before being moved to the 'bundlesprocessed' container.